-During the period January 1, 2018 through June 30, 2018, the Advisor has advanced \$51,064 of expenses on the Company's behalf for accounting and other corporate services.
-Such amount is reflected as Due to affiliates on the consolidated balance sheets as of June 30, 2018.
+During the period January 1, 2018 through September 30, 2018, the Advisor has advanced \$66,314 of expenses on the Company's behalf for accounting and other corporate services.
+Such amount is reflected as Due to affiliates on the consolidated balance sheets as of September 30, 2018.

-Pursuant to the advisory agreement dated December 15, 2017, between the Company and the Advisor (the "Advisory Agreement"), the Advisor is responsible for sourcing, evaluating and monitoring the Company's investment opportunities and making decisions related to the acquisition, management, financing and disposition of the Company's assets, in accordance with the Company's investment objectives, guidelines, policies and limitations, subject to oversight by the Company's board of directors.
+On November 7, 2018 the Company renewed the advisory agreement among the Company, Operating Partnership and the Advisor for an additional one-year period ending December 14, 2019.
+Pursuant to the advisory agreement, the Advisor is responsible for sourcing, evaluating and monitoring the Company's investment opportunities and making decisions related to the acquisition, management, financing and disposition of the Company's assets, in accordance with the Company's investment objectives, guidelines, policies and limitations, subject to oversight by the Company's board of directors.

 Certain affiliates of the Company, including the Advisor, will receive fees and compensation in connection with the offering and ongoing management of the assets of the Company.
 The Advisor will be paid a management fee equal to 1.25% of NAV per annum, payable monthly.
 The management fee will be paid, at the Advisor's election, in cash or Class I shares or Class I units of the Operating Partnership.
-See Note 7 "Subsequent Events" for information on the Advisor's waiver of the management fee.
+The Advisor has agreed to waive its management fee for the first three months following the date on which the proceeds from escrow are released.

 The Company may retain certain of the Advisor's affiliates for necessary services relating to the Company's investments or its operations, including any administrative services, construction, special servicing, leasing, development, property oversight and other property management services, as well as services related to mortgage servicing, group purchasing, healthcare, consulting/brokerage, capital markets/credit origination, loan servicing, property, title or other types of insurance, management consulting and other similar operational matters.
 Any such arrangements will be at market terms and rates.
-As of June 30, 2018 and December 31, 2017, the Company has not retained an affiliate of the Advisor for any such services.
+As of September 30, 2018 and December 31, 2017, the Company has not retained an affiliate of the Advisor for any such services.

 The Special Limited Partner holds an interest in the Operating Partnership that entitles it to receive performance participation distributions in the form of cash (or Operating Partnership interests at its election) from the Operating Partnership equal to 12.5% of the annual Total Return, subject to a 5% annual Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined in the Operating Partnership limited partnership agreement).
 Such payment will be made annually.
-The Special Limited Partner had not earned a performance participation interest as of June 30, 2018 and December 31, 2017.
+The Special Limited Partner had not earned a performance participation interest as of September 30, 2018 and December 31, 2017.